Jumballaya/CPP-Mastery/README.md

 ## Current Focus

-I am currently focused on learning to use the `Expression Template` pattern as well as `SIMD`.
-I am currently writing some simple Math structs like `Vec3f`, `Quaternion` and `Mat4f`.
+I am currently focused on learning fibers and building a task graph system.

 ---